By Sarah Wilson

 CHOOSE A STATEMENT PATH

 The path sets the tone for the front garden and is key to the design aesthetic as it’s such a dominant feature.
-Classic retro-style tiles in a geometric pattern are a good choice as they work for both modern and period properties.
+Geometric tiles are a good choice as they work for both modern and period properties.

 The chequered edging detail completes the look to take the path up a level from ordinary to eye-catching.